Josh Hart NBA Preview vs. the Bucks

-Josh Hart and the New York Knicks take on the Milwaukee Bucks at 12:30 PM ET on Saturday.
+Josh Hart and his New York Knicks teammates will take on the Milwaukee Bucks on Monday at 12:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.